coderofsalvation/brown/README.md

 # Philosophy

-ϐrown wants to be very fast an minimal. ϐrown combines ideas from smarty, mustache and emmet/zencoding. ϐrown focuses on json and json-portability instead of text (smarty/mustache) or introducing a new syntax which require lexicalscanner/parsertree-bloat (jade,coffeecup,haml etc).
+ϐrown wants to be very fast an minimal, therefore uses [json-dsl](https://npmjs.com/packages/json-dsl). ϐrown combines ideas from smarty, mustache and emmet/zencoding. ϐrown focuses on json and json-portability instead of text (smarty/mustache) or introducing a new syntax which require lexicalscanner/parsertree-bloat (jade,coffeecup,haml etc).